douglascayers/sfdc-auto-convert-leads-process/README.md

 # Auto Convert Leads using Process Builder or Flow

+#Update : Aug 2019

+- Added Functionality to use existing account and contacts in lead conversion.

 Convert Leads into Accounts, Contacts, and (optional) Opportunities on-demand according to your criteria.
 This solution includes one apex class and its unit test.
 See below instructions for setting this up with Process Builder or Flow to automate your lead conversion needs.

 <a href="https://githubsfdeploy.herokuapp.com">